piyushpatel2005/learn-sails.js/README.md

 Working with $http service of AngularJS is fine, but Sails provides even more real-time service socket.io.
 This updates the page even when some other user adds a videos.
 It is like a subscription to the page that will be updated real-time.

 When we use `return` in the callback stack, it returns the control back to the Sails.js.
 Socket.io provides similar functions like get, post, put, delete.
 However, it takes callback function.

+### Boostrapping Your app

+You can use `config/bootstrap.js` to bootstrap the code on the first run.
+For example, to load initial data that will invite new users.
+It works in sequence:

+1. Loads models and adapters
+2. Run bootstrap.js file.
+3. continue lifting sails